mkaszubowski/reefpoints/source/posts/2016-07-26-how-to-bisect-ember.md

 bower link
 ```

 Now you need to do a little bit of setup in the app that you are working with.
 You will need to modify your `bower.json` to use `components/ember#canary` for Ember.js and then link it to the local repository you just cloned.
+I recommend you do this in a seperate terminal window/tab, as you will have to go back and forth between this and the other a few times.

 Example `bower.json` after the change:
 ```